Contents

 - No integration with invoicing: While you can add delayed charges to an invoice later, there’s no seamless integration or automation between creating a delayed charge and the invoicing process, requiring manual steps to complete the sale.

-3) Using invoices as sales orders
+3) Using invoices as QuickBooks Online sales orders

-Some businesses create invoices and use them as sales orders, marking them as unpaid until the order is fulfilled.
+Some businesses create invoices and use them as QuickBooks Online sales orders, marking them as unpaid until the order is fulfilled.
 This is another workaround to not having an in-built QuickBooks Online sales orders functionality.

 - Lack of order status tracking: Invoices do not support tracking an order’s status (e.g., pending, partially fulfilled, or completed), making it hard to manage and monitor order progress.